lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 # Rusty Bike

 Rusty Bike was my go-to place when I first moved to London.
-The food was too extravagant/unhealthy, reasonably priced and quite tasty.
+Unlike most delivery options, the food was not extravagant/unhealthy, reasonably priced and quite tasty.

 ## Summary Stats